Vinothinikupendiran/Protfolio_app/README.md

 ## Description:

   👉What this project hopes to achieve.
 A person, company that makes investments, or financial institution that owns a portfolio is a collection of financial assets.
 That.
-Is the prevailing notion.
+Is the prevailing notion
+  .
 Selecting the ideal mix of assets to reduce investment risk and increase return is essential for successful portfolio management.
 A portfolio is a collection of different assets a person owns to help them reach their financial goals.
 They can also use personal portfolio websites to learn more about their skills.

    <p align="right">(<a href="#readme-top">back to top</a>)</p>